-Workshops and Classes: These are designed so that students work in a group in class on a particular topic, often using a real scenario or current example.
+Workshops and Classes: These are designed so that students work in a group in class on a particular topic.
 Led by specialist staff, they enable everyone in the group to work intensively, pool ideas and solve problems together.

-Independent Research: Student led project work involving interviews and other external contact and research activity, leading to the assessed dissertation.
+Independent Research: Student-led individual project work, involving interviews and other external contact and research activity, leading to an assessed dissertation.